George Francis Davis: Glen Davis and shale oil

 To house the workers of the oil shale works, a new town was planned by the New South Wales Government.
-Its plan would be influenced by the ‘Garden City’ movement, and was very much in line with Davis’s own view on ideal workers communities.
-However, in its early years, conditions at the remotely-situated town site were primitive.
+Its plan would be influenced by the ‘Garden City’ movement, and was very much in line with Davis's own view on ideal workers communities.
+However, in its early years, conditions at the remotely situated town site were primitive.

-Probably following the pattern set by nearby Glen Alice the new town was named Glen Davis, after Davis himself.
+The new town was named Glen Davis, after Davis himself.